devitocodes/devitocodes.github.io/index.md

 * [FInAT](https://github.com/FInAT/FInAT)
 * [PRAgMaTIc](https://github.com/ggorman/pragmatic)

+**Documentation**

+To know more about OPESCI components and browse their documentation, please follow these links:

+* [Devito](devito) - Fast Finite Difference Computation

 **People**

 This initiative the focus of an [Intel Parallel Computing Center](https://software.intel.com/en-us/ipcc) in partnership with [BG Group](http://www.bg-group.com/) in Brazil.
 It is a collaborative project between researchers [Imperial College London](http://www.imperial.ac.uk) and [SENAI CIMATEC](http://portais.fieb.org.br/senai/senai-na-sua-cidade/salvador/cimatec.html).
 The project investigators and collaborators are: